Nina Sosanya: Theatre

 In 2003, she played Rosalind in As You Like It with the Royal Shakespeare Company (RSC) at the Swan Theatre, Stratford-upon-Avon.
 In 2008, she returned to the RSC to play Rosaline in Love's Labour's Lost and, in 2009, appeared in a radio adaptation of a story from the short story collection The State of the Art.
 In January 2010, Sosanya appeared as Mae Pollock in Tennessee Williams' play Cat on a Hot Tin Roof at the Novello Theatre, London.
 In 2014, she appeared in the world premiere production of Privacy at the Donmar Warehouse, London.
 In 2016, she appeared in the world premiere production of Elegy at the Donmar Warehouse.

 Audiobooks

 Sosanya reads the part of Sephy on the audio book versions of Malorie Blackman's Noughts and Crosses series.
+She plays the lead in the audio adaptation of the 2000ad sci-fi comic series Brink.